Best IVF Clinic in Thane

-Blastocyst Culture And Transfer
+Blastocyst Culture And Transfer Clinic in Thane

 Blastocyst Culture and Transfer is a part of In-vitro fertilization treatment, which is considered to improve the chances of pregnancy rate.
 It allows single embryo transfer and thereby reduce the risk of multiple pregnancy.